Krip Suri: Personal life

 Krip was born into a Punjabi middle-class family hailing from Delhi.
-Krip had always dreamt of becoming a successful actor, though didn't even have money to enroll himself into an acting school.
+Krip had always dream of becoming a successful actor, though didn't even have money to enroll himself into an acting school.
 In an interview he stated: “I arrived in Mumbai ten years ago on 17 January 2003 and was living in a room with eight people.
 I was unable to pay rent and was out on the streets for three days.
 On seeing me sleeping on the streets a generous soul offered me accommodation till I could afford to find a roof over my head and pay rent for the same.
 I was also without any morsel of food for six days.”
 However he soon passed this struggling phase with his strong dedication towards acting.
 Krip has a great interest in photography and is a good football player too.“Well, acting is my career.
 But yes, along with acting, I would like to work really hard on my photography skills.
 I want to keep a really good collection of photographs clicked by me.
 My camera is my best friend.” says he.